luke-buttifant/Treasure-Hunt-AR/README.md

 This is an augmented reality application that can be used to play treasure hunt.
 It is created using HTML, CSS and JS.

 ### Dependencies
-You will need a device with a camera.
+You will need a mobile device that has a camera

 ### Installing
 ```